DreymaR/BigBagKbdTrixPKL/README.md

 	- Non-Scandinavian installed ISO layouts such as the UK one, should now get the right VK codes detected for OEM_# symbol keys.
 		- If the underlying system layout is changed while running EPKL, for now you should Refresh EPKL to get the codes reread correctly.
 		- QWERTZ and especially AZERTY are special in that they require some letter remaps too.
 There are remaps for them in the Remaps file but no layouts using those.
 	- Fixed: Some Ext-Shift presses would get lost, especially after having pressed Ext-Ctrl.

+	- Updated the non-Wide Sym and ANSI CAWS to the latest versions.
+ISO and ANSI are the same now.
+The non-Wide variants swap brackets with minus/plus.

 TODO: